 - b.
-Select a sample of revenue equal to at least 30% of the total dollar amount and test the following attributes: - i.
-Amount recorded in the general ledger agrees to the supporting documentation and the bank statement.
+Select a sample of revenue equal to at least 30% of the total dollar amount and test the following attributes: - Amount recorded in the general ledger agrees to the supporting documentation and the bank statement.

-A sample of revenues (bank deposits) totaling \$25,582.15 was selected and tested which amounted to approximately 40% of total revenues during the fiscal year.
-For the items tested, the Association did not classify and record its revenue transactions in a general ledger.
+A sample of revenues (deposits) totaling \$20,371.24 was selected and tested which amounted to approximately 34% of total revenues during the fiscal year.
+For the items tested, the Association provided supporting documentation for the amounts deposited in their bank account.
+However, the cash receipts tested were not classified and recorded in a general ledger.
 See Finding 2014-003 on p.
-9. Also, the Association was unable to provide supporting documentation (payment and deposit summary reports) for deposits totaling \$16,381.95.
-See Finding 2014-004 on p.
-11.
+9.